 Location within the home is a huge part of keeping this not at all low maintenance plant alive.
 If you picture the rainforests from which they originated, you can understand why dark, drafty corners equal death for the fiddle leaf fig.

 These plants need lots of indirect sunlight like they would receive through rainforest canopies.
 Place them by big bright windows or patio doors and rotate them every so often.
-Be careful not to expose them to direct sunlight or their leaves with turn brown and fall off.
+Be careful not to expose them to direct sunlight or their leaves will turn brown and fall off.

 Another thing to keep in mind is that fiddle leaf figs hate being moved.
 If you're planning on moving a plant you've kept in one spot for a long time, prepare yourself for the possibility that it might not survive.